Academic Student Trips Exploring Australia’s Biodiversity

 Learn Uses of Rainforest Plants from Aboriginal Guides

 On a rainforest walk with an aboriginal elder, see the rainforest through indigenous eyes.
-The Kuku Yalanji are the some of the only tribal rainforest people in Australia who still have their own culture and language and students learn what native plants were used for food, medicine, and even soap.
+The Kuku Yalanji are the some of the only tribal rainforest people in Queensland and Australia who still have their own culture and language and students learn what native plants were used for food, medicine, and even soap.
 Your guide also explains aspects of aboriginal culture.

 Observe and Study Crocodiles